 The exposure of the Group's business to a market downturn in Turkey or the other markets in which it operates, or any other risks, could exacerbate or trigger other risks that the Group faces.
-For example, if the Group incurs substantial trading losses due to a market downturn in Turkey, then its need for liquidity could rise sharply while its access to liquidity and/or capital could be impaired.
+For example, if the Group incurs substantial trading losses due to a market downturn in Turkey, then its need for liquidity could rise sharply while the availability of such liquidity in the market could be impaired.
 In addition, in conjunction with a market downturn, the Group's customers could incur substantial losses of their own, thereby weakening their financial condition and increasing the credit risk of the Group's exposure to such customers.
-If this particular combination of risks, or any others, occur, then this could have a material adverse effect on the Group's business, financial condition and/or results of operations.
+If this or any other combination of risks occurs, then this could have a material adverse effect on the Group's business, financial condition and/or results of operations.

-Operational Risk - The Group may be unable to monitor and prevent losses arising from fraud and/or operational errors or disruptions
+Operational Risk - The Group might be unable to monitor and prevent losses arising from fraud and/or operational errors or disruptions

-The Group employs substantial resources to develop and operate its risk management processes and procedures; however, similar to other banking groups, the Group is susceptible to, among other things, fraud by employees or third parties, failure of internal processes and systems, unauthorised transactions by employees and operational errors (including clerical or record-keeping errors and errors resulting from faulty computer or telecommunications systems).
+The Group employs substantial resources to develop and operate its risk management processes and procedures; however, similar to other banking groups, the Group is susceptible to, among other things, fraud by employees, customers or other third parties, failure of internal processes and systems (including to detect fraud or unlawful transactions), unauthorised transactions by employees and other operational errors (including clerical or record-keeping errors and errors resulting from faulty computer or telecommunications systems).
 The Group's risk management and expanded control capabilities are also limited by the information tools and techniques available to the Group.
 The Group is also subject to service interruptions from time to time caused by third party service providers (such as telecommunications operators) or other service interruptions resulting from events such as natural disasters.
 Such events might result in interruption to services to the Group's branches and/or impact customer service.
-Given the Group's high volume of transactions, fraud or errors may be repeated or compounded before they are discovered and rectified.
-In addition, a number of banking transactions are not fully automated, which may further increase the risk that human error or employee tampering will result in losses that may be difficult for the Group to detect quickly or at all.
-If the Group is unable to successfully monitor and prevent these or any other operational risks, or obtain sufficient insurance to cover these risks, then this could have a material adverse effect on the Group's business, financial condition and/or results of operations.
+Given the Group's high volume of transactions, fraud or errors might be repeated or compounded before they are discovered and rectified.
+In addition, a number of banking transactions are not fully automated, which might further increase the risk that human error or employee tampering will result in losses that might be difficult for the Group to detect quickly or at all.
+If the Group is unable to successfully monitor and control operational risk, then the Group might suffer losses that could have a material adverse effect on the Group's reputation, business, financial condition and/or results of operations.